 Last but not least: check that their information security system provides the measures necessary to protect against intruders and unauthorized access, and properly ensures service continuity along with a quick response to any security event during the process.

-These six key tips help give you an idea of what aspects you need to keep in mind when picking a good translation partner and what recommendations you can implement to establish a fruitful and constructive relationship with them.
+These six key tips help give you an idea of what aspects you need to keep in mind when picking your ideal translation company and what recommendations you can implement to establish a fruitful and constructive relationship with them.
 In the end, an ideal partner should assist you in achieving your goals while respecting the personality of your brand wherever your company operates.

-If you would like further information, advice or to work with a top-quality partner, please get in touch with us.
+If you would like further information, advice or to work with a top-quality translation agency, please get in touch with us.
 Here at iDISC we offer a multifunctional team backed by over 30 years of experience.